NEWS RELEASE

 Best Picture:

-The awards are given to outstanding works that comprehensively evaluate each professional skill, such as planning ability, creativity, design ability, Structural Engineering, MEP Engineering, Cost Management, and Construction Supervision, as well as the degree of contribution to society through Landscape Design and environmental symbiosis, from the perspective of the results of collaboration between various professional skills.
+From the perspective of the results of collaboration among various professional skills, the awards are given based on a comprehensive evaluation of each professional skill, including planning ability, creativity, design ability, Structural Engineering, MEP Engineering, Cost Management, and Construction Supervision, as well as the degree of contribution to society through Landscape and environmental symbiosis.

 Environment/Technology Award: